sciantarelli/notes/notes/mm.md

 # To Do List

-* optimize SSR, assets, code splitting, css solutions
+* optimize SSR, code splitting, assets, css solutions, caching in browser.
+Review webpack topics and Udemy course to find other optimizations
+* get npm scripts cleaned up, analyze and get them right.
+Should testing be done with SSR?
 * try to get Node server w/ ssr running for devel
     * this may not be possible, it was suggested it's pointless anyway.
 I'm not sure about pointless, but maybe it's not vital, yeah.
     * testing should be done in production though with SSR I think...
     * see if I can get hot reloading working somehow
     * missing webpack stuff, hot reloading
     * for production, what about gzip?
 * Legal pad notes, consolidate
 * record_notes_revised.txt on Mac, finish consolidating that as well
 * Consider record-api notes, and whether to consolidate here or do something else